Wizcorp/my-type/ReadMe.md

 * `int().values(values, [code])`: creates an integer type with a limited set of allowed values
 * `bool().values(values, [code])`: creates a boolean type with a limited set of allowed values
 * `array(type).length(min, max, [code])`: creates an array type with a min/max length
+* `object(props).dictionary(keyType, valueType)`: creates an object that allows keys by any name, but with strict key and value types

 Every constraint function accepts an extra optional `code` argument.
 When the constraint is violated, this code will be available on your error object as `error.code`.
 Use either strings or numbers.